 There are many benefits in not smoking both to the smoker, their family and loved ones and the wider community.
 Some of the benefits of not smoking can affect the body very quickly:

 - After 20 minutes blood pressure and heart rate can return to normal

-- After 8 hours nicotine and carbon monoxide levels in the blood half and oxygen levels return to normal
+- After 8 hours nicotine and carbon monoxide levels in the blood halve and oxygen levels return to normal

 - After 1 day lungs start to clear and carbon monoxide levels return to normal